kainsavage/HistoryBlock/README.md

 HistoryBlock
 ============

-HistoryBlock plugin for the FireFox web browser.
+HistoryBlock is a browser extension for maintaining a blacklist of hashed undesirable domain names which should not be tracked by any history/session/cache/etc of the browser.